Matera

 Locorotondo is practically in between the Bari and Brindisi airports.
 If you fly into Bari, start your journey by heading south to Locorotundo.
 Spend a night or two in Polignano a Mare first.

-Great news is that Neos Airlines will soon be running non-stop New York to Brindisi flights!
+Great news!
+Neos Airlines will soon be running non-stop New York to Bari flights!!

 My Favorite Restaurant in Locorotondo Italy